Davethedata/PHBS_Blockchain_2018/README.md

 (图片）

-## Blockchain trilemma------Decentralization, Security, Scalability
+## Blockchain trilemma——————Decentralization, Security, Scalability

 A trilemma is a difficult choice from three options, each of which is (or appears) unacceptable or unfavourable.
 Many observe that blockchains have their own trilemma – one that is preventing mass adoption.

 The **ideal blockchain** would have all three of the characteristics：

-——Decentralization to build a trustless system
+  —Decentralization to build a trustless system
-——Scalability to increase speed and efficiency
+  —Scalability to increase speed and efficiency
-——Scalability to increase speed and efficiency
+  —Scalability to increase speed and efficiency

 Unfortunately, **we can’t have them all**